 Accounting area Summary of policy Comments Assessment Revenue recognition • The Council prepares its financial statements on an accruals basis recognising income when it is probable that economic benefits will flow to the Council.
 The Council's policy is appropriate and consistent with the relevant accounting framework - the CIPFA Code of Practice on Local Authority Accounting (the CIPFA Code).
-The main elements of the Council's revenue is predictable meaning there is minimal judgement required from the Council in identifying when to recognise income.
+The main elements of the Council's revenue are predictable meaning there is minimal judgement required from the Council in identifying when to recognise income.
 The accounting policy is appropriately disclosed within the statement of accounts.
-Judgements and estimates Key estimates and judgements include: useful life of capital equipment Valuation of property, plant and equipment Pensions valuations Provisions The Council's policies on estimates and judgements are reasonable and appropriately disclosed.
+Judgements and estimates Key estimates and judgements include: useful life of capital equipment Valuation of property, plant and equipment (PPE) Pensions valuations Provisions The Council's policies on estimates and judgements are reasonable and appropriately disclosed.
 The Council relies on appropriately qualified experts where appropriate.
+As we reported last year, PPE revaluations should be completed with sufficient regularity to ensure that carrying amounts do not differ materially from fair value at the end of each reporting period.
 The CIPFA Code requires that "items within a class of property, plant and equipment are revalued simultaneously to avoid selective revaluation of assets and the reporting of amounts in the financial statements that are a mixture of costs and values as at different dates.
 However, a class of assets may be revalued on a rolling basis provided revaluation of the class of assets is completed within a short period and provided the revaluations are kept up to date.
-Valuations shall be carried out at intervals of no more than five years.
-The Council does revalue land and buildings assets as a minimum every five years.
-However currently not all items within a class are revalued simultaneously, or within a short period.
-We are currently reviewing with officers the Council's arrangements to ensure the valuations recognised in the balance sheet are not materially different to their carrying fair value.
-The Council should consider reviewing whether all assets in a class can be reviewed simultaneously.
+Valuations shall be carried out at intervals of no more than five years."
+The Council operates a five year rolling programme to value land and buildings but not all items within a class are revalued simultaneously, or within a short period.
+Although we are satisfied that year end PPE balances are not materially different to their fair value the Council should consider whether all assets in a class can be reviewed simultaneously.